The London Transport Museum is an absolute must for children of all ages.

 - Historic London transport posters designed by the likes of Graham Sutherland, Abram Games and Ivon Hitchens.

 As many other London’ museums, there are lots of interactive activities to entertain children during the visit.

-You me be interested in reading our review of the Natural History Museum.
+Read also our review of the Natural History Museum.

 The museum has lots of activities for toddlers to do.
 They could wear the costumes and act as different roles, like a bus driver, a railway staff, etc. while you can take wonderful pictures in the context.
 There is also the ‘stamp collecting’ activity: you get a leaflet stamped with a specially designed stamp for each section of the museum.
 My son loved this game and also helps to make sure that you haven’t missed any section.